Skip to main content

 [1] Perry, C.; Buhrman, J.; Pirnstill, C.; McIntire, J. "ATD Biodynamics During Lateral Impact for USAF Neck Injury Criteria".
 Safety 2019, 5, 71.

 [2] "Frontal Offset Crashworthiness Evaluation".
-Guidelines for Rating Injury Measures, Insurance Institue for Highway Safety, June 2009.
+Guidelines for Rating Injury Measures, Insurance Institute for Highway Safety, June 2009.